AdobeDocs/experience-manager-65.en/help/assets/manage-assets.md

    >[!NOTE]
    >
    >* To resolve or remove the incoming references from other pages, update the relevant references before deleting an asset.
-Also, disable the force delete button using an overlay, to disallow users from deleting referenced assets and leaving broken links.
+Also, disable the force delete option using an overlay, to disallow users from deleting referenced assets and leaving broken links.
    >* It is possible to delete a *folder* that contains checked-out asset files.
 Before deleting a folder, ensure that no digital assets are checked-out by users.

 >[!NOTE]